← Blog

 Nationality-based entry rules (before the residency process)

 Nationality affects the front end of the process more than the residency documents themselves.
-Once you are in Bolivia and the 15-day waiting period has passed, most applicants use the same residency checklist.
+Once you are in Bolivia and eligible to file (Group 1: when documents are ready; Groups 2/3: after day 15), most applicants use the same residency checklist.

 • EU citizens.
 Visa-free entry for 90 days per calendar year.
 First-year residency follows the standard checklist.

 • US citizens.
-Group 1 — visa-free entry.
+Group 1 with visa-free entry.
 First-year residency does not require a US criminal background check or apostilled birth certificate.

 • Canadian citizens.
-Group 1 — visa-free entry for 90 days per calendar year.
+Group 1 with visa-free entry for 90 days per calendar year.
 Residency file follows the standard framework.

 • UK citizens.
-Group 1 — visa-free entry for 90 days per calendar year.
+Group 1 with visa-free entry for 90 days per calendar year.
 No UK police certificate or UK birth certificate required for first-year residency.

 • Mercosur nationals.
 Visa-free entry.
 Same broad first-year rules apply.

 • South Korean citizens.
-Group 1 — visa-free entry.
+Group 1 with visa-free entry.
 Residency file follows the standard pattern.

 • Other nationalities.
 Confirm tourist entry rules with a Bolivian consulate before travel.
 Do not assume visa-free entry if your nationality is not in the groups listed above.